 - 3.1.2 Reporting Mechanism: All actions by the Steering Committee shall be reported by the President to the next ExCom and IEEE Canada Board Meetings, as shown in the IEEE Canada Organizational Chart (Appendix A, Chart 3). - 3.1.3 Structure: The Steering Committee shall consist of the President, President-Elect, Past President, Secretary, Treasurer, and Directors Emeriti.
-The IEEE Canada Administrator shall be an ex-officio non-voting member of the Steering Committee. - 3.1.4 Communications: The Steering Committee shall meet via conference call at the discretion of the President.
+The Parliamentarian and the IEEE Canada Administrator shall be a ex-officio non-voting members of the Steering Committee. - 3.1.4 Communications: The Steering Committee shall meet via conference call at the discretion of the President.